nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-08-01-graphics-h-windows-linux.md

   - graphics.h
   - windows
 ---
-We have an introductory Computer Graphics course at our university this semester, we will be working with BGI(Borland Graphics Interface) which has its origins in Borland Turbo C. It goes without saying that I&#8217;m not a big fan of Turbo C, its a wonder why its so popular in India even though its so out of date.
+We have an introductory Computer Graphics course at our university this semester, we will be working with BGI(Borland Graphics Interface) which has its origins in Borland Turbo C. It goes without saying that I'm not a big fan of Turbo C, its a wonder why its so popular in India even though its so out of date.
 I have [mingw](http://www.mingw.org) set up on windows and also dual boot sabayon linux.
-I&#8217;ll set it up on both and list the steps here.
+I'll set it up on both and list the steps here.
 This should work with Bloodshed Dev-Cpp but your mileage might vary.<!--more-->

 Let us set it up for windows first, you need to download the two files [graphics.h](http://nikhilbhardwaj.in/resources/graphics/graphics.h) and [libbgi.a](http://nikhilbhardwaj.in/resources/graphics/libbgi.a).
 Copy graphics.h to your includes directory ( C:\MinGW\include in my case ) and the libbgi.a to the lib directory ( C:\MinGW\lib ).
 The only other thing that needs to be done is to compile your programs with the following linker options